Fairytale Forest: The Emperor's New Clothes

 The Emperor's New Clothes, designed as De Nieuwe kleren van de Keizer, opened in fall 2012.
 It is an outdoor fairy tale, and partly uses shadow puppetry to tell the tale.
 When the emperor is carried to his palace naked, a fountain is used to hide his private parts, which is a comical addition to the attraction.

 When the fairy tale opened, it was voiced by Toos van de Voorde-Verdult.

 In December 2012, Toos' voice was replaced by Paul van Vliet.

 Pinocchio

-The fairytale which was revealed to the public on the 24th of March 2016 depicts the story of the puppet who becomes a boy.
+The fairytale which was revealed to the public on 24 March 2016 depicts the story of the puppet who becomes a boy.
 In fairytale forest Geppetto's shop (designed as "la bottega di Geppetto) is shown desolate and with a note which informs the reader that Geppetto has left his home looking for Pinocchio.
 A few meters to the left of the shop the visitors can see monstrous fish which has devoured both Geppetto and Pinocchio who are visible when in opens its mouth.